-► ID Logistics Salzgitter (Germany)
+ID Logistics Kleinostheim (Germany)

-ID Logistics Salzgitter is a company incorporated under German law and created in 2016.
-It operates one site for a furniture and decoration specialist and had 257 direct employees as of December 31, 2021.
+ID Logistics Kleinostheim is a company incorporated under German law and created in 2020.
+It operates one ecommerce site and had 112 direct employees as of December 31, 2022.

-► ID Logistics Taiwan (Taiwan)
+ID Logistics Taiwan (Taiwan)

 ID Logistics Taiwan is a company incorporated under Taiwanese law whose head office is in Lujhu.
 It was created in 2001, and was the Group's first foreign subsidiary.
 It is jointly owned by its co-founder and current General Manager (who has a 40% shareholding).
 ID Logistics Taiwan manages food and non-food warehouses for major retailers, mainly in the form of cross-docking.
-It had 336 direct employees as of December 31, 2021.
+It had 315 direct employees as of December 31, 2022.

-► ID Logistics Tilburg (Netherlands)
+ID Logistics Tilburg (Netherlands)

 ID Logistics Tilburg is a company incorporated under Dutch law and created in 2015 in order to operate a site for a pan-European industrial customer.
-ID Logistics Tilburg operates one site and had 78 direct employees as of December 31, 2021.
+ID Logistics Tilburg operates one site and had 68 direct employees as of December 31, 2022.

-► ID Logistics US, Inc. (USA)
+ID Logistics US, Inc. (USA)

 ID Logistics US, Inc. is a company incorporated under US law based in Tampa.
-It operates 6 sites throughout the USA serving e-commerce customers.
-The company had 214 employees as of December 31, 2021.
+It operates six sites throughout the USA serving e-commerce customers.
+The company had 248 employees as of December 31, 2022.

-► ID Logistics Germany
+ID Logistics Germany

 ID Logistics Germany (formerly ID Logistics Weilbach) is a company incorporated under German law whose head office is in Weilbach.
-It is an indirect subsidiary of CFL, acquired in 2013.
-It operates two sites and had 420 direct employees as of December 31, 2021.
+It is an indirect subsidiary of CFL, acquired in

+2013.
+It operates two sites and had 408 direct employees as of December 31, 2022.

-► ID Supply Chain (Argentina)
+ID Supply Chain (Argentina)

 ID Supply Chain is a company incorporated under Argentinian law whose head office is in Buenos Aires.
 Created in 2008, it is held jointly by its co-founder and current General Manager, who holds a 40% equity stake.
 It manages food and non-food warehouses for major retailers.
-As of December 31, 2021, ID Supply Chain had 429 direct employees.
+As of December 31, 2022, ID Supply Chain had 667 direct employees.